Skip to main content

 Header: X-API-Key: bb_your_api_key_here

-• GET /mcp — SSE stream (with session resumption support)
+• GET /mcp — SSE stream (supports session resumption)

 • DELETE /mcp — terminates the session